-About 40 people, over a span of more than 1,500 years, were inspired to write parts of God's word.
-In the Old Testament, most books were written in Hebrew, with some sections authored in Aramaic (parts of Ezra, Jeremiah, Daniel, etc.).
-The New Testament was authored in Koine (common or unsophisticated) Greek, which was the everyday language spoken by people in the marketplace.
+About 40 people, over a span of more than 1,500 years, were inspired to write the Bible in primarily the Greek and Hebrew languages.
+In the Old Testament, most books were written in Hebrew, with some sections authored in Aramaic (e.g. parts of Ezra, Daniel, etc.).
+The New Testament was authored entirely in Koine (common or unsophisticated) Greek, which was the everyday language spoken by people in the marketplace.

-"Numerous 'contemporary' translations omit or add words - even whole verses.
+"Numerous 'contemporary' translations (of the Bible's Greek and Hebrew words) omit or add words - even whole verses.
 Some 'translators' have boldly added entire books that were never part of the original, authentic canon.
 And today's 'higher criticism' has purported to expose so-called 'weaknesses' and 'discrepancies' in the authentic texts, undermining the faith of many."
-(The Holy Bible in its Original Order, a Faithful Version, second edition, page vii)
+(HBFV, second edition, page vii)

-The study of the Greek and Hebrew languages will help you PROVE what is the good, acceptable, and perfect will of God (Romans 12:2).
+Other Bible study aids this site recommends for studying and looking up the meaning of original language words include Thayer's Greek - English Lexicon of the New Testament and Brown-Driver-Briggs Hebrew and English Lexicon.
+The study of the Greek and Hebrew languages will help you prove what is the good, acceptable, and perfect will of God (Romans 12:2).